ESIPFed/Global-Lake-Level-Database/README.md

 The *reference_ID* table contains the **Unique ID Number, Lake Name, Original Source, and Metadata**, of all lakes.
 The **Unique ID Number** is assigned incrementally as new lakes are added to the GLLD.
 This is the *primary key* for the MySQL table.
 This number is what is primarly used to identify and reference lakes in the GLLD and LakePy.
-If the same lake exists from multiple sources, there will be two lakeseach with a unique ID.
+If the same lake exists from multiple sources, there will be two lakes with a unique ID.
 For example, Lake Mead exists in both the hydroweb data and the USGS data.
 As shown below, both copies are retained and treated as unique entries.

 |    |   id_No | source   | lake_name                           |